You are here because you have been searching for answers to cataract questions.

 - pre-operative medications.

-- All Cataract Surgery Packages are inclusive Senior Citizen Discount and exclusive of eVAT.
+- All Cataract Surgery Packages include Senior Citizen Discount and are exclusive of eVAT.
 It may not be combined with other promos and discounts.

 - Additional charges will be billed for the use of Iris Hooks, Malyugin Rings, Triamcinolone Acetonide, Ozurdex Dexamethasone implant, and other devices.

-- Philhealth pre-approval is required five (5) working days prior to the scheduled surgery.
-Please submit your Philhealth ID, MDR, and other documents 1 week prior to scheduled surgery.
+- Philhealth pre-approval is required five (5) working days before the scheduled surgery.
+Please submit your Philhealth ID, MDR, and other documents one week before a scheduled surgery.

 - Only Philippine FDA-registered IOLs may be used when availing of Philhealth benefits.
-For premium IOLs which are not yet registered, Philhealth may not be filed.
+For premium IOLs that are not yet registered, Philhealth may not be filed.

-- HMO letter of authorization (LOA) or Insurance guarantee of payment (GOP) needs to be requested three (3) days prior to scheduled surgery.
+- HMO letter of authorization (LOA) or Insurance guarantee of payment (GOP) needs to be requested three (3) days before a scheduled surgery.

 FREQUENTLY ASKED QUESTIONS

 A cataract is a progressive clouding of the eye's natural lens that hampers light passing through the retina, causing vision problems.
 The most common type is related to aging.
 More than half of people age 65 or older have a cataract.
 People who suffer from cataracts usually describe the condition as similar to looking through the mist, smoke, a cloud, a waterfall, or a piece of wax paper, with a gradual blurring or dimming of vision.
 In the early stages, stronger lighting and eyeglasses may lessen vision problems caused by cataracts.
 However, surgery may be needed to improve vision at a certain point.
 Today, cataract surgery is safe and very effective